gtolomei/big-data-computing/README.md

 #### Attending Classes Remotely: Zoom
 Students who are willing to attend classes remotely online will need to register to the dedicated Zoom conference, using the following link: https://uniroma1.zoom.us/meeting/register/tZUtd-mupz8rGt3uK2Mz_cKmOGDyVQpNmMfm

+### Moodle Web Page
+Students must subscribe to the Moodle web page using the same credentials (username/password) to access Wi-Fi network and Infostud services, at the following link: https://elearning.uniroma1.it/course/view.php?id=12771

 ### Office Hours
 - **Tuesday** from **2:00PM** to **4:00PM**, Room G39 located at the 2nd floor of Building G in viale Regina Elena 295.<br>
 (**NOTE:** Due to the COVID-19 emergency, office hours will be exclusively held **online** via Google Meet or Zoom upon email request message sent to the following address: tolomei@di.uniroma1.it)